p4535992/coloredeffects/README.md

 Point of Vision is designed to let the DM set the point of origin for LOS for tokens.

 ![Points of Vision](./images/menu.png?raw=true)

+### Usage

+- Right-click on a token
+- Select the Token config gear
+- Click on the 'Vision' tab
+- Select your desired Point of Vision from the "Point of Vision" drop down menu.
+Positions are relative to the token

 ## [Changelog](./changelog.md)